Empowering Graph Representation Learning with Test-Time Graph Transformation

 \section{Related Work}

 \textbf{Distribution shift in GNNs.} GNNs have revolutionized graph representation learning and achieved state-of-the-art results on diverse graph-related tasks~\citep{kipf2016semi,gat,hamilton2017inductive,chen2021gpr,klicpera2018predict-appnp,wu2019comprehensive-survey}.
-However, recent studies have demonstrated that GNNs yield sub-optimal performance on out-of-distribution data for node classification~\citep{zhu2021shift,wu2022handling,liu2022confidence} and graph classification~\citep{chen2022invariance,buffelli2022sizeshiftreg,gui2022good,wu2022discovering}.
-These studies have introduced solutions to tackle distribution shifts.
-For example, EERM~\citep{wu2022handling} attributes the cause of distribution shifts to an unknown environmental variable, and trains GNNs under multiple environments produced by a generator.
+However, recent studies have demonstrated that GNNs yield sub-optimal performance on out-of-distribution data for node classification~\citep{zhu2021shift,wu2022handling,liu2022confidence} and graph classification~\citep{chen2022invariance,buffelli2022sizeshiftreg,gui2022good,wu2022discovering,you2023graph}.
+These studies have introduced solutions to tackle distribution shifts by altering model training behavior or model architectures.
 For a thorough review, we refer the readers to a recent survey~\citep{li2022out}.
 Unlike existing works, we target modifying the inputs via test-time adaption.

 \textbf{Robustness of GNNs.} Recent studies have demonstrated the vulnerability of GNNs to graph adversarial attacks~\citep{zugner2018adversarial,zugner2019adversarial,xu2019topology-attack,geisler2021robustness}, i.e., small perturbations on the input graph can mislead GNNs into making wrong predictions.
 Several works make efforts towards developing new GNNs or adversarial training strategies to defend against attacks~\citep{xu2019topology-attack,zhu2019robust,jin2021node,jin2021adversarial}.
 Instead of altering model training behavior, our work aims to modify the test graph to correct adversarial patterns.